 Note 1 contains the Summary of Significant Accounting Policies.
-This summary describes accounting policies, which are the specific accounting principles and the methods of applying those principles, used by MDWID in preparing its financial statements.
-Generally accepted accounting principles requires disclosure of all accounting policies that materially affect the determination of financial position, results of operations, and cash flows.
+This summary describes specific accounting policies and the methods of applying those principles used by MDWID in preparing the financial statements.
+Generally accepted accounting principles requires disclosure of all accounting policies that materially affect the determination of the financial position, results of operations, and cash flows.
+Additional Notes describe Deposits and Investments, Restricted Assets, Capital Assets and Depreciation, Long-Term Debt, Retirement and Pension Plans, Contributed Capital, Regulatory Assets, Assignment of Right-of Ways, Risk Management, and Contingencies.